1938–1939 German expedition to Tibet: Funding

 According to Christopher Hale, as Schäfer was demanding more than 60,000 Reichsmarks for his expedition, and the coffers of the SS were depleted at the time, he was forced to raise the funds himself.

 According to researcher Isrun Engelhardt, the expedition was not funded by the Ahnenerbe.
-Schäfer raised the funds by himself, 80% of which came from the Public Relations and Advertising Council of German Industry (Werberat der deutschen Wirtschaft) as well as large German business enterprises, Deutsche Forschungsgemeinschaft (German Research Foundation) and Brooke Dolan II.
+Schäfer raised the funds by himself, 80% of which came from the Public Relations and Advertising Council of German Industry (Werberat der deutschen Wirtschaft) as well as large German business enterprises, German Research Foundation (Deutsche Forschungsgemeinschaft) and Brooke Dolan II.
 Himmler's personal friends sponsored only the flight back to Germany.

 According to the United States, the expedition's funding was provided by various public and private contributors, with the return flight to Germany being paid for by the SS.
 The cost of equipping the expedition was RM 65,000, and the expedition itself cost another RM 65,000, excluding the flight back.